clearlinux/clear-linux-documentation/source/clear-linux/getting-started/live-image.rst

 This option is a great way to try a live |CL| environment without writing to your computer's hard disk.

-The live image can be used to boot the OS in a VM, or you can create a bootable USB drive and boot from USB.
+Use the live image to boot the OS in a VM, or you can create a bootable USB drive and boot from USB.

 Be aware, however, that if you do **not** manually configure the install and instead use the auto-install, it will repartition ``/dev/sda``.